Dewi Evans: Death of Lindsay Angela Alvarez

 In 2009, Lindsay Angela Alvarez from Dundonald, County Down was admitted to hospital with brain swelling.
-She later died from the complications of salt poisoning.
+She later died from the complications of Hypernatremia.
 An Inquest into the death was held in 2014.
+Dr Duncan Coulthard, a sodium expert, told the inquest he believed the girl had been forced to eat between five and seven teaspoons of salt; equivalent to the amount in 10 hamburgers.
+He said, "I can't accept the possibility she took it voluntarily.".

-Evans was called as an expert witness and stated to the inquest that it was unusual for a child to get fractured ribs and that he couldn't rule out that she might have been thrown down the stairs.
+Evans was called as an expert witness and stated to the inquest that it was unusual for a child to get fractured ribs and that he couldn't rule out that she might have been thrown down the stairs, he added, he would have expected other injuries "such as a cut lip, a fractured wrist and bruising to the shoulder" from an accidental fall.
 The inquest had previously been told that the child had fallen down carpeted stairs in her uncle's flat two weeks prior to her death.
-The inquest was halted and a report was sent to Public Prosecution Service.
-The Public Prosecution Service ruled out prosecution in 2015 and the inquest was brought to a close.
+The inquest was halted, and a report was sent to Public Prosecution Service because the coroner suspected a crime had been committed, based on the evidence presented to the inquest.

+The Public Prosecution Service ruled out criminal prosecution in 2015 because a clear suspect could not be identified, and the inquest was brought to a close despite the concerns of many involved.

 Appeal in the removal of children from parental care

 In 2015, the High Court of Appeal, Northern Ireland heard an appeal relating to the Family Court where two children had been judged to have been the subject of non-accidental injury in Care Proceedings and removed from the care of their parents.
 Evans had been one of the expert witnesses.
 The appeal was upheld.